DataCurationNetwork/data-primers/Accessibility Data Curation Primer/accessibility-data-curation-primer.md

 # Accessibility by data type

 When curating for accessible files, it is important not only to look at the file’s format, but also at all of the types of information or data within or generated by the file.
 For example, a simple code file may be accessible as a plain text document, but any visualizations it generates may not be.
 The following guidelines for assessing both data and accompanying documentation files are based on the many data types one may find within various file formats, in the hopes that curators may transfer best practices to whatever data types they find within files.
 Curators may need to be creative in deciding how best to apply these guidelines when working with formats that might not accommodate necessary accessibility features like alt-text, changing color contrast, or screen reading.
-See also [Appendix B: Glossary]( #appendix-b)) below for a primer-specific definition of the use of “data type” within this document.
+See also [Appendix B: Glossary](#appendix-b-glossary)) below for a primer-specific definition of the use of “data type” within this document.

 ## Text

 ### Plain text

+### Formatted text

+#### Microsoft Word

+#### PDF

+### Images of text

+## Tabular

+### Plain tabular data

+### Formatted tabular data

+## Code

+### Scripts

+### Markdown

+## Images

+### General guidance

+### Maps

+### 3D Images

+### Data visualizations

+## Time-based data

+### Audio

+### Moving image/video

+# Accessible datasets

+## Accessibility metadata

+# Appendix A: Areas for further study

+## Data type-specific considerations

+## File formats

+## Datasets

+## Software and platforms

+## Repositories

 # Appendix B: Glossary

+## Primer definitions

+## WCAG definitions

+# Appendix C: Freely available tools

+## Specific tools

+## Collections of tools or general guidance

+# Bibliography